Kyveli-C/Web-Technologies/README.md

 15. (Advanced) Item page: Page should be fully functional, making correct use of appropriate HTML5 API (local Storage) to set and retrieve data for the shopping cart.
 Page should offer a ‘Add to Cart’ button to actuate this.

 16. HTML5 semantic elements: Include and explain (via commentary of first instance in the code, and as part of lab demo when prompted) application of HTML5 semantic mark-up, as applied throughout your application.

+17. 17.
+(Advanced) shopping cart: This should include the option to apply and validate an offer code, to recalculate a total order value.
+For the higher marks, this could also include the ability to: view the item, change thequantity, remove an item, empty the basket.
+Cart must be fully functional (i.e., offer all above) for full marks.

+18. Website is fully validated: All pages pass HTML and CSS validation checks with no significant errors.
+You may be expected to demonstrate this to your tutor (when prompted).
+WCAG guidelines have been consulted.

+19. Adoption of version control with regular quality commits: GitHub has been explored and adopted, and application of version control has been evidenced (during the demo) and has been applied to a high standard.

+20. Represent a professional looking website with no significant usability flaws: Submission must benefit from evidence of wider reading (evidenced within code or README) to address usability and accessibility considerations.
+Pages are expected (as a minimum) to address usability topics covered in the module and should exhibit little to no usability flaws.
+For the highest marks, pages must show consideration for contemporary practice, and may work to add features, which improve the ‘experience’ of using the website.